robske110/IDDataLogger/README.md

 ## Contributing

 Contributions are always welcome!
-You can help to improve the documentation, fix bugs in the code or even add new features.
+You can help to improve the documentation, fix bugs in the code or add new features.

 Creating a containerized version (for example docker and especially with letsencrypt/certbot support) or improving the beginners guide are currently something I would love to have help with.
 Feel free to open a PR!

+### A big 'Thank you!' to the following contributors

+- @drego83 - Invaluable help with general testing and MySQL support

 ## Disclaimer